 Let’s go back to 1975

 Barney Miller was set in a New York City Police Department police station on East 6th St in Greenwich Village.
-Great characters and always featuring great guest stars makes a series and this show had an abundance of both.
+Great characters and always featuring great guest stars make a series and this show had an abundance of both.
 Oh, and a groovin’ theme song is just icing on the cake.